NoBrainerORM/nobrainer.io/docs/installation.md

   # generated without conflicts.
   # config.machine_id = config.default_machine_id

-  # Criteria cache elements.
+  # Criteria cache documents.
 For example, the result of a has_many association
   # is cached.
 The per criteria cache is disabled if it grows too big to avoid
   # out of memory issues.
   # config.criteria_cache_max_entries = 10_000